-China meanwhile is planning to send a spacecraft to Mars, which will include both a Martian rover and orbiter.
-The United Arab Emirates also plan to send an orbiter to Mars in 2020.
+China has already successfully launched a spacecraft to Mars, which will include both a Martian rover and orbiter.
+The United Arab Emirates has also launched its first mission to the Red Planet.

 Upcoming missions from NASA, The European Space Agency, SpaceX and more

 The reason why so many Mars missions are planned for summer 2020 is because this is the period when the distance between Earth and Mars is at its smallest.
 Every two years or so, the orbits of Earth and Mars bring the two planets (relatively) close together.

 This next Mars 'close approach' will be on 6 October 2020.
 At this point, Mars will be just 38.6 million miles away from the Earth.

 The average distance between the Earth and Mars is 140 million miles.